PeoplePlus Group Limited

 Lawful Basis for Processing

-We are able to gather, use and share (process) your data as a “legitimate interest for their organisation” under relevant laws, including the General Data Protection Regulation (article 6(1)(e)).
-We are able to process your data by ensuring that this processing is proportionate, and is necessary for statistical research purposes under the General Data Protection Regulation (article 9 Sections (2)(g) and (j)).
+For Learning Plus we are able to gather, use and share (process) your data as a “legitimate interest for their organisation” under relevant laws, including the General Data Protection Regulation (article 6(1)(e)).
+We are able to process your data by ensuring that this processing is proportionate, and is necessary for statistical research purposes under the General Data Protection Regulation (article 9 Sections (2)(g) and (j))

 For Sales and Marketing purposes we may contact you on the basis set out under GDPR Article 6 (f) that processing is necessary for the purpose of the legitimate interest we are pursuing to inform you of the products and services we offer.
 In all cases where we use this lawful basis you will have the right to immediately unsubscribe from further contact if you are not interested in the product or service offered.